PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Geh," said Relan, as the last of his life leaked out across the stone floor.

 "Oh good Lord man, just die already and get it over with."
 Dimsbury looked at Asarah, collapsed in a heap on the ground.
 "You'll clean this up!
 I swear to the Nether Gods you will.
 They're your rescuers.
 This is your mess.
 Now, where was I?
-Oh yes, Rattick> I know not what to do with you."
+Oh yes, Rattick.
+I know not what to do with you."

 "I just saved your life, Master."